-Online Camp Registration & Merit Badge & activity Signup Please register and pay for your Scouts and leaders to attend camp by visiting https://scoutingevent.com/218-2020BSHinds and clicking on the REGISTER button.
+Online Camp Registration & Merit Badge Signup

+Please register and pay for your Scouts and leaders to attend camp by visiting https://scoutingevent.com/218-2021HindsResident# and clicking on the REGISTER button.
 Make sure that after you register for camp you or your Scouts signup for their merit badges.
 Parents and Scouts will also be able to access their schedules and pay via the parent portal.
+Call us for assistance at 207-797-5252 Ext 105 if you have any questions.

+Specialty Programs

-Specialty Programs Troop H- Provisional
+Troop H- Provitional